Skip to Content

 How do I share my data with someone else?

 To share access to all data, that person should register for an account in the IMMP Data Portal.
 Next, add them as a Contributor to the site for which you’d like to share data.
-See How to Manage Your Sites and Site Data Contributors for instructions.
+See Managing Multiple Sites & Data Contributors for instructions.
 To share a list or summary of your findings, navigate to View Results on the top of the IMMP Data Portal.
 Select the report type that best suits your needs, and click the icon on the upper right of the table to download the results as an Excel file or your preferred format.